Thiagadurgam

 Thiyagadurgam is a selection grade panchayat town in Kallakurichi district in the Indian state of Tamil Nadu.

-Demographics
+Governance

-Thiyagadurgam Town Panchayat was a build in Panchayat in 1953, then in 1954 it was a 1st Grade Town Panchayat and then in 1982 it was a Selection Grade Town Panchayat.
 This town includes 15 wards and 113 streets.
 Total area is 11.69 km2.
 The population as of the 2011 census was 18,764.
 Thiyagadurgam, a Selection Grade Town Panchayat in Kallakurichi district is located northeast of Kallakurichi and 12 km west of Kallakurichi.
 Villupuram, Cuddalore, and Pondicherry on the east and Thirukovilur, Thiruvannamalai on the north and Kallakurichi, Athur, and Salem on the west are the major urban centers, well connected with this town through districts roads and national Highways (NH 65, NH45) line.

 Thiyagadurgam is geographically located at 120 13’ north latitude and at 730 37’ east longitudes.
 It is 6.24 meters above the sea level.
-The town is bounded by Udhayamampattu on the north, Gandhi Nagar and Periyamampattu on the west, Pukkulam on the south.
+The town is bounded by Udhayamampattu on the north, Gandhi Nagar and Periyamampattu on the East, Pukkulam on the south.